dyslexia & supplements

-There has been a lot of research over the last decade, which have concluded that some dyslexics are deficient, in: fatty acids; zinc; iron etc. This could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention deficit/hyperactivity disorder (ADHD).
+There has been a lot of research over the last decade, which has concluded that some dyslexics are deficient, in fatty acids; zinc; iron etc. This could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention-deficit/hyperactivity disorder (ADHD).

 dyslexia & zinc

-Zinc is an essential mineral that is plays an important part in the body’s immune system.
+Zinc is an essential mineral that plays an essential part in the body’s immune system.
 Zinc also helps to maintain fertility in adults, growth in children and boosts the immune system.
 A shortage can affect the healing process because the body is unable to store it; therefore it is vital that we eat enough in our daily diet to stay healthy.
-For more information, go to: Health & Dyslexia, Zinc Deficiencies.
+Further information available Health & Dyslexia, Zinc Deficiencies.

 dyslexia & iron deficiencies

 There is research to indicate that even minor deficiencies in iron may weaken the immune system and impair general physical performance.
-Iron deficiency has also been implicated in a number of conditions including, learning disabilities and ADHD.
-For more information, go to: Health & Dyslexia – Iron Deficiencies.
+Iron deficiency has also been implicated in some conditions including, learning disabilities and ADHD.
+Further information available Health & Dyslexia – Iron Deficiencies.

 dyslexia & fatty acids

-There have been a multitude of studies, which have shown that abnormal levels of fatty acids in the brain could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention deficit/hyperactivity disorder (ADHD).
-For more information, go to: Health & Dyslexia – Fatty Acids.
+There has been a multitude of studies, which have shown that abnormal levels of fatty acids in the brain could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention-deficit/hyperactivity disorder (ADHD).
+For more information, go to Health & Dyslexia – Fatty Acids.

-Efalex – (liquid or tables), provides the important long chain fatty acids DHA and AA – to help maintain eye and brain function and the development of vision.
+Efalex – (liquid or tables), provides the essential long chain fatty acids DHA and AA – to help maintain eye and brain function and the development of vision.

-Long chain polyunsaturated fatty acids play an important role in the development of the eye and brain especially vision, co-ordination, memory and concentration.
+Long-chain polyunsaturated fatty acids play an essential role in the development of the eye and brain especially vision, co-ordination, memory and concentration.

 These supplements are available from chemists, health shops and supermarkets.